 What Is the Recovery After Breast Augmentation?

-It’s also important to note that the final results of the procedure take four to six weeks to reveal themselves, as the implants need time to settle.
-During this time, they may look slightly asymmetrical, but they will even out as healing progresses.
+Be aware that the final results of the procedure take four to six weeks to reveal themselves, as the implants need time to settle.
+Your breasts may look slightly asymmetrical during this time, but they will even out as healing progresses.

 Increase the size of your breasts and tackle other problem areas, too.